nmshd/documentation/_docs_explore/44-integration-layer.md

 toc: true
 ---

 The integration layer is only available within the Connector and sits on top of the transport and consumption layers.
 It is responsible for providing integration capabilities to other systems.
-It acts for a single identity only, which is usually an organization.
+It acts for a single Identity only, which is usually an organization.

 **Components**